 The remaining integrals in \eqref{qdef} over $\vec{t}$ and $\vec{y}$ are Gaussian.
-They yield a function with a regular Fourier series expansion in $\theta_A$ and $\theta_B$ whose zeroth order term is the answer we need.
-The final expression for arbitrary $h_{\sysind}, g_{\sysind}$ is unenlightening and so we do not record it here.
+They yield a function with a regular Fourier series expansion in $\theta_A$ and $\theta_B$ whose zeroth order term is the desired answer.
+The final expression for arbitrary $h_{\sysind}, g_{\sysind}$ is unenlightening; so we do not record it here.